palomnyk/SCINET_Snakemake_tutorial/README.md

 This pipeline can best be described by summarizing the rules, in the order that their actions are triggered:
 ![rulegraph 1](workflow\reports\rulegraph.png "Flow of rules")
 * **rule create_test_rf_dataset**
-    This rule will download the "Cars" dataset using R. From that dataset, it will make a table of response variables that includes "mpg" as numeric values and "good_mileage" as a categorical variable.
+    This rule will download the "MTCars" dataset using R. From that dataset, it will make a table of response variables that includes "mpg" as numeric values and "good_mileage" as a categorical variable.
 The predictor and response tables are saved to the data/unit_test directory.
 * **rule rf_test_dataset:**
     Reads in the response columns one at a time to the random forest.
 The random forest makes a pdf graphic, saved to output/unit_test/graphics and and a table of the scikit learn scores (r squared for mgp and accuracy for good_milage) in output/unit_test/tables.
 * **rule aggregate_rf_tables_test_data:**